katyeheisenberg/ecommerce/README.md

 ## Description

 It's an e-commerce page made with the help of React, Tailwind, Redux.
-On the bottom of the page you can find logs.

 ### How to use it?
 Install modules